Setting Up the Development Environment

 Important

 Depending on your deployment strategy, you can either purchase Qt Commercial or begin development using the Open-source version of Qt, which is free.
-Consult your lawyers regarding the suitable version for your application.
+Consult your legal team regarding the suitable version for your application.

 1. Run the installer to begin the installation process.